Finding the right cat litter for your feline friend doesn't have to be a perplexing puzzle.

 Most cats are curious enough to start exploring right away.
 With any luck, your cat will start playing with the litter and digging around.
 Don't remove the old box just yet.
 Give it a week or two.

-Next, start pouring some of the new litter into the old box as well.
-Whenever you scoop, you lose some litter, so you can now begin to replace that amount with litter from the new box.
+Next, start pouring some of the new litter into the old box.
+You lose some litter whenever you scoop, so you can now begin to replace that amount with litter from the new box.

-As you keep going, you'll be replacing the type of litter - very gradually.
+As you keep going, you'll gradually replace the type of litter.